dpranantha/dpranantha.github.io/_posts/2021-01-18-kotlin-coroutines.md

 ![Kotlin flag true](/assets/images/kotlin-coroutine/kotlin-flag-true.png "processing time for Kotlin flag `true`")

+As mentioned above, we keep our objectives:
+1. Existing unit tests should remain valid with no/little adjustment.
+2. Additional unit tests are created to check concurrency.
+3. Integration tests should remain valid.

 In the next part, we will discuss refactoring `AggregateService` into Kotlin codebase and make the whole flow becoming asynchronous non-blocking Kotlin codebase.